HoJinKind/KotlinProjects/README.md

   using FireBase ML kit, create a QR scanner using kotlin.
 Can be effective for transport supply chain system ,where scanning of QR code is done
   ## kotlin4
   using AsyncTask , along with weatherAPI, to call longtitude, latitude, sunrise timing of a city.

+## kotlin5
+Loading  with customisable gif image, for a more professional feel